 Introducing the Role of Chief Transformation Officer

 CTO meant Chief Technology Officer until now.
 However, the role of a chief transformation officer is to leverage organizational changes and facilitate new growth.
-Neiman Marcus and UPS appointed for this role recently.
+Neiman Marcus and UPS staffed this role recently.
 Its job is to overlook new idea generation, initiate innovation, and enable changes.
-JC Penny wants its newly hired chief transformation officer to create new-age company strategies.
+JC Penny wants its newly hired CTO to create new-age company strategies.

-A DBT research reveals that 75 percent of executives opine digital disruption is going to transform businesses.
+A DBT research reveals that 75 percent of executives opine that digital disruption is going to transform businesses.
 For a chief transformation officer to facilitate growth, the role needs stakeholder support as usual.
-However, the new role is more suitable or large to mid-size companies.
+However, the new role is more suitable for large to mid-size companies.
 These companies mainly encounter challenges of two kinds.
 They still evaluate project cost and value as per traditional doctrines.
-They also fear backlashes when things do not go as per organizational politics.
+They also fear backlashes when things do not go using organizational politics.
 The chief transformation officer can help address these.
 Following are the 8 duties a chief transformation office should perform:

 Analyzing Customer Experience: Adobe CIO Cynthia Stoddard says that you must constantly improve customer experience by analyzing their journey.

-Creating a Customer-Centric Business Model: A chief transformation officer must factor in customer demands to create a customer-specific business.
+Creating a Customer-Centric Business Model: A CTO must factor in customer demands to create a customer-specific business.

 Understanding Company Structure: Know how to leverage resources and connections within the organization to deploy them during change management.